spencertweedy/spencertweedy.com/README.md

 [Netlify](https://www.netlify.com/) watches this GitHub repository and automatically builds the site when there are new commits.
 Certain files, like 'netlify.toml' and '\_redirects' tell Netlify how to build the site.

 I manage the site’s content with [Netlify CMS](https://www.netlifycms.org/), which is hosted and configured in the 'admin' folder.

+## Copyright/licensing

+I reserve all rights to the site and its contents.